Yugul language

-Yugul or Yukul (Yukul) is an extinct Australian Aboriginal language of the Marran family.
+Yugul or Yukul (Yukul) is an extinct and unattested Australian Aboriginal language of the Marran family.
 The name "Yugul" has been used in various ways by people of Ngukurr, where this language may have been spoken, including as a cover term for languages of the area.
 A summary of the available information on Yugul is presented in Baker (2010).
 However, on the basis of place names, Harvey (2008) notes that Yugul appears to be closely related to Marra.